tsx0314/tp/docs/UserGuide.md

 * quantity `--q` and unit `--u` can be added and edited at the same time.
 * When only quantity `--q` is edited by the user, the unit will be edited automatically according to the quantity.
   * refer to example of usage Input 3 and Output 3
+* Please take note that if **the food quantity is zero**, even if unit is changed, the message will not display the quantity and unit

 Example of Usage: